 News and events

-The Adult Mental Health Division has formed an Adult Mental Health Reform 2020 Steering Committee to review the mental health continuum of care, identify system gaps, and provide recommendations to the department on potential changes to the publicly funded mental health system of care for adults.
-The five workgroups described below will address key questions and provide recommendations for consideration to the Steering Committee.
+Beginning fall 2012, the Adult Mental Health Division formed an Adult Mental Health Reform 2020 Steering Committee to review the mental health continuum of care, identify system gaps, and provide recommendations to the department on potential changes to the publicly funded mental health system of care for adults.
+A summary of the five workgroups' recommendations, including a July 2013 status update, is now available.

 Integrated Dual Disorders Treatment (IDDT) – mental health and addiction treatment